myelintek/documentation/user/webapp.rst

         The settings vary with the selected template.

-        For example, the *YOLOv5 Inference* template has seetings for the WebApp name, flavor, bind port, and WebApp protocol.
+        For example, the *YOLOv5 Inference* template has settings for the WebApp name, flavor, bind port, and WebApp protocol.

         .. image:: /_static/imgs/user/webapp/add_webapp_1.png